vinodkd/devmetrix/README.md

 Status
 ------
-The current implementation will load up only the first file mentioned in `sources.csv`.
+Basic working version 1.0 available.

 Todos
 -----
-[ ] Fix such that all files in sources.csv can be loaded [ ] Create tools to manipulate data instead of current manual steps.
+[X] Fix such that all files in sources.csv can be loaded [ ] Create tools to manipulate data instead of current manual steps.

 Credits